-At RCOT, maintaining a healthy reserve plays a vital role in continuing to meet our charitable objectives and for futureproofing of our long-term plans.
-The reserves policy aims to safeguard the charity's sustainability and financial resilience.
+Maintaining a healthy reserve plays a vital role in continuing to meet both the Groups trade union obligations and charitable objectives and for future-proofing our long-term plans.
+The reserves policy aims to safeguard the sustainability and financial resilience of the Group.
 During the year, the policy was updated to retain sufficient general reserves (excluding the building asset - Phoenix House) within a target range of £5m-£8m to fund strategic objectives.
 In recent years, we have been using our reserves to invest in delivering improvements for our members and the profession.
 We have continued advocating and influencing on behalf of our members and continued delivering valuable member services.
-We have started our plans to introduce new exciting member benefits through our digital transformation initiatives.
-See page 46 for more information.
+We have started our plans to introduce, new exciting member benefits through our digital transformation initiatives.
+See page 58 for more information.

 These activities are central to achieving our ambitious long-term growth strategy; however, we are cautious of the mounting pressure on our finances.
-See page 64 for more information.
-The impact of the investing activities and the increasing financial pressures referenced above means that our free reserves at c.£4m is currently outside of our desired target policy range of £5-£8m.
+See page 66 for more information.

+The impact of the investing activities and the increasing financial pressures referenced above means that our free reserves at £4.1m is currently outside of our desired target policy range of £5-£8m.
 We are focused on addressing this challenge through our revised financial strategy, which aims to gradually grow our income and brings our cost base in line with our income levels, creating a road map to building up our reserves from 2025-26.